vikrant82/chat-analyzer/docs/last_session.md

 # Summary of Session (2025-08-17)

+## Major Accomplishment: Reddit UX Enhancement & Image Processing

+This session focused on a major UX enhancement for the Reddit backend and a deep dive into implementing robust image processing.

+### Key Features Implemented:

+1.  **Reddit Workflows:**
+    *   Introduced two distinct, mutually exclusive workflows for the Reddit backend: "Analyze a Subreddit" and "Summarize from URL".
+    *   The UI was updated with radio buttons to allow users to select their desired workflow, and the form elements dynamically show or hide based on the selection.

+2.  **Comprehensive Image Fetching (Reddit):**
+    *   The `RedditClient` in `clients/reddit_client.py` was significantly enhanced to fetch images from three different sources:
+        1.  **Direct image links** (e.g., a post that links directly to a `.jpg` or `.png` file).
+        2.  **Reddit image galleries**, using the `media_metadata` attribute.
+        3.  **Image URLs** found within the text of posts and comments.

+3.  **Robust Image Processing (`services/chat_service.py`):**
+    *   The chat service was updated to correctly process all fetched images, including those from threaded conversations and the main post itself.
+    *   A new `is_multimodal` check was added to the `LLMManager` to differentiate between multimodal and text-only models, ensuring that image data is only sent to capable models.

+### Bug Fixes:

+-   **"Start Chat" Button:** Fixed a bug where the "Start Chat" button was not being enabled correctly in the "Analyze a Subreddit" workflow.
+-   **Image Fetching:** Iteratively debugged and fixed several issues with the image fetching logic, including handling different image post types (direct links, galleries) and correcting 404 errors on gallery image URLs.
+-   **LLM Payload:** Fixed a bug where fetched images were not being correctly appended to the LLM message payload.

+### Documentation Updates:

+-   All relevant documentation (`readme.md`, `docs/reddit_guide.md`, `docs/reddit_backend.md`, `docs/user_guide.md`, `docs/overview.md`) was updated to reflect the new features and changes.

+---
+# Summary of Session (2025-08-17)

 ## Major Accomplishment: Reddit Threading Refactor & Prompt Education

 This session focused on refactoring the Reddit threading model to be more robust and educating the LLM on the new formatting conventions.